 Delicious, cheesy, and savory waffles prepared with leftover mashed potatoes and cheddar cheese.
-Crispy on the outside and fluffy on the inside, these potato waffles not only taste amazing, but they are a super fun meal to serve to your family.
+Crispy on the outside and fluffy on the inside, these Cheesy Leftover Mashed Potato Waffles not only taste amazing, but they are a super fun meal to serve to your family.

 THE BEST WAY TO USE LEFTOVER MASHED POTATOES